 The lighting you chose needs to support the type of atmosphere you are creating.

-- Calming light projector – Projects LED lights on the ceiling that creates a soothing water effect.
-This is great for helping with relaxation and it can also play music.
+- Galaxy Light Projector — Projects LED lights on the ceiling that creates a soothing galaxy affect.
+This is great for helping with relaxation, and it’s equipped with Google Home and Amazon Alexa, so it’s voice activated and can play music.

 - Bubble tube — I’m starting to see these more frequently in waiting areas for children and the kids always enjoy watching them.
 They’re a great tool for helping kids stay calm.